 Questions and Answers about slimRAW

 Yes.
 CinemaDNG lossless compression is an entropy compression.
 Once imported and decompressed in your video processing application of choice the image is exactly the same as the initial uncompressed image.
-You can think of CinemaDNG lossless compression as an analogue to RAR or ZIP compression.
+You can think of CinemaDNG lossless compression as an analogue to RAR or ZIP compression but taking advantage of the specifics of raw images.

 Yes, but slimRAW will generally achieve a bit better compression ratios since it is not limited by in-camera processing.